rizumu/deploymachine/README.rst

 * Deployment framework for launching and maintaining websites.
 * Slew of fabric commands for common tasks.

-Documentation about the usage and installation of Django Podcasting can be found at http://deploymachine.readthedocs.org
+Documentation about the usage and installation of DeployMachine can be found at http://deploymachine.readthedocs.org

 The source code and issue tracker can be found on GitHub.